London’s Smart Village

 Primrose Hill needs to continue to address the perception that it is societally exclusive by actively breaking down division and social polarisation.

-Our long term long-term vision is to foster happy communities by integrating innovative digital solutions that further community engagement and help residents make better use of city data; making Primrose Hill the most efficient, seamless, safe and impactful experience for residents and visitors.
+Our long term long-term vision for the smart village is to foster happy communities by integrating innovative digital solutions that further community engagement and help residents make better use of city data; making this part of London the most efficient, seamless, safe and impactful experience for residents and visitors.

-At the same time, community led data and technology informed innovations will provide development and employment opportunities for a wide range of residents.
+At the same time, community led data and deep technology informed innovations will provide development and employment opportunities for a wide range of residents showcasing the real time data across the public places and interactive web and mobile apps.

-Through human-centred design, engaging with the community on their terms and in their places, we will ensure that we address complex problems through simple intuitive solutions, integrated seamlessly with the physical world.
+Through human-centred design, engaging with the community on their terms and in their places, we will ensure that we address complex problems through simple intuitive solutions, integrated seamlessly with the physical world by testing in the virtual world using augmented, mixed and virtual reality.

-Primrose Hill is a beautiful place; the community’s experience of the virtual and augment reality world should enhance rather than degrade this.
+Primrose Hill is a beautiful place with some of the best panoramic views of London; the community’s experience of the virtual and augment reality world should enhance rather than degrade this, providing interactive and educational activities like time travel showcasing history of London and treasure hunt.

-Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using technology and data?
+Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using deep technology and data?

 Camden’s Community Cohesion data review (2016/17) states that: